Logo close icon

 David Garcia

-Why study MSc Mental Health and Substance Use (Dual Diagnosis) at Middlesex University?
+Why choose Mental Health and Substance Use (Dual Diagnosis) MSc at Middlesex?

-This programme also aims to enhance your professional and career development across a range of professional contexts including in: mental health, social care, youth justice, prisons and substance use services and allied professions.
-You will undertake either a literature-based dissertation (60 credits at level 7) or a work-based project (60 credits at level 7).
+This course will enhance your professional and career development across a range of professional contexts including in mental health, social care, youth justice, prisons and substance use services and allied professions.

 This course will benefit individuals working in or with aspirations to work in: